HealthSamurai/documentation/api-1/graphql-api.md

 For each ResourceType object with fields is generated.\
 For every FHIR resource attribute field is created.\
-Also for attributes with Reference type unions are created for direct and reverse includes\
+Also for attributes with Reference type unions are created for direct and reverse includes.\
 Reverse include fields have such format: `<revIncludeResourceType>s_as_<includedResourceReferenceSearchParameter>` e.g.:\
 `observations_as_subject` for Patient will be equivalent of `_revinclude=Observation:subject`